apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 - `<name>` specifies a unique name for the target.
-- `<ip-address>` specifies the ip address of the BlackBerry device or simulator.
+- `<ip-address>` specifies the ip address of the BlackBerry device or emulator.
-- `-p|--password <password>` specifies the password for the device or simulator.
-This is required only if the device or simulator is password protected.
+- `-p|--password <password>` specifies the password for the device or emulator.
+This is required only if the device or emulator is password protected.
 - `--pin <device-pin>` specifies the PIN of the BlackBerry device, which identifies that device as a valid host for the debug